RyanStan/ConiferOS/README.md

 can eventually own multiple process.
 The process structure is defined in [process.h](src/task/process.h).

 When a user attempts to load an executable with `process_load`, a process will be created which contains reference to that executable (`filename`).
-For now, only binary executables are supported.
+Binary executables and ELF executables are supported.
 When the kernel initializes a process, it will allocate space for the executable and the stack, and will map that memory into the page tables of the task that the process encapsulates.
 For example, see `process_map_task_memory` in [process.c](src/task/process.c).

 Eventually, I want to move away from the process abstraction.
 The Linux Kernel does not differentiate between processes and threads,